Stable quasimaps to holomorphic symplectic quotients: Introduction

-{\bf Acknowledgements.} The author thanks Kurak Chung, Ionu\c t Ciocan-Fontanine, Duiliu-Emanuel Diaconescu, Sukmoon Huh, Byungheup Jun, Hoil Kim, Hwayoung Lee, and Davesh Maulik for useful discussions; and Kai Behrend and Bal\'azs Szendr\"oi for pointing out references.
-This work is financially supported by KRF-2007-341-C00006.
+{\bf Acknowledgements.} The author thanks Kurak Chung, Ionu\c t Ciocan-Fontanine, Duiliu-Emanuel Diaconescu, Sukmoon Huh, Byungheup Jun, Hoil Kim, Hwayoung Lee, and Davesh Maulik for useful discussions; Kai Behrend and Bal\'azs Szendr\"oi for pointing out references; and the referee for generous comments to improve the presentation.
+This work is financially supported by NRF-2007-0093859.